0x1001/Python-Course/Course/Lesson_6/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Hint 1:
-In python you can swap to variables by doing: a = 1 b = 5 a, b = b, a
+In python you can swap two variables by doing: a = 1 b = 5 a, b = b, a